When Do MacBooks Go on Sale? 2026 Timing Guide

 Do MacBooks ever go on sale at the Apple Store?

 Rarely.
-Apple typically maintains full retail pricing, leaving discounts to authorized retailers like Amazon, Best Buy, B&H, and Adorama.
+Apple typically maintains its own list pricing, leaving most cash discounts to authorized retailers like Amazon, Best Buy, B&H, Costco, Micro Center, and Adorama.

 Is Black Friday really the best time to buy?